[Read Time: 14 minutes ]

 – Bernhard Hillila, ‘The Sauna Is’

 Individually it is more comfortable in the sauna because swimsuits or towels wrapped around us keep our skin from breathing and cooling us.
-This can create uneven heat across our body which isn’t so comfortable.
+This can also create uneven heat across our body which isn’t so comfortable.
 Finns and others say that you cannot experience löyly if you are at all covered.
 FWIW, everyone I’ve talked to who has done both many times prefers, often strongly, nude.

 Outside, exposed skin dries fairly quickly making it enjoyable to stand outside, swimsuits not so much.
 A wet swimsuit just isn’t comfortable, especially when it’s cold or breezy and doubly worse when dripping cold water down our legs.